 GoToKirkenes

 We hope you got great ideas out of our experiences.
 If you’ve been to Kirkenes, let us know about it in the comments below.
 Tell us about your favorite experiences or your best tips and tricks!
 You can also head to our Facebook page and share a photo of your trip with us.
-We would love to share in your journey!
+We would love to share your journey with you!

 Wandering Wagars is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com, amazon.co.uk, amazon.ca.
 Amazon and the Amazon logo are trademarks of Amazon.com, Inc. or its affiliates.